 Make sure your stove is properly set for LP use, if you are on LP.

 If your pans are aluminum the bleach will turn them black.
 I turned a cookie sheet black with bleach.
-If they are stainless steal the dish soap works or spray with a little oven cleaner and rinse in the sink, will bring off all black stuff.

 We found some antique dishes in a trash pile.
 They have been in a fire and have thick black residue on them.
 I have soaked them in everything and scrubbed with the Magic Eraser, but I cannot get all of the black off.
 What else can I try?